 - 2. To determine all applications for planning permission made by the Council to which Regulation 3 of the Town and Country Planning General Regulations 1992 applies. - 3.
 To inform the Cabinet of its views on the formulation of policies for the Local Plan. - 4.
 To determine all matters relating to the control of advertisements, the preservation of trees, buildings and important hedgerows, the extinguishment or diversion of public highways affected by development and the service of purchase notices and notices as to waste land. - 5.
-To administer and enforce the Building Regulations and any other statutory provisions with regard to plans of new buildings and streets. - To take any action necessary to deal with dangerous or dilapidated buildings and structures.
+To administer and enforce the Building Regulations and any other statutory authorisations taking into account any recommendations expressed by the Cabinet.

-- 7. To lodge objections against applications for heavy goods vehicle operators licences. - 8.
+- 6. The institution of prosecution proceedings or other enforcement action where the Director of Growth and Place and the Democratic Services Divisional Manager consider the matter merits the Committee's attention. - 7.
+The enforcement of the provisions in the Health Act 2006 and regulations relating to smoke-free premises, places and vehicles. - 8.
 To advise the Cabinet on any matters relating to claims and payments for statutory compensation arising from decisions on planning cases. - 9.
-To determine all matters relating to high hedges arising under Part 8 of the Antisocial Behaviour Act 2003. - 10.
+To determine all matters relating to high hedges arising under Part 8 of the Antisocial Behaviour Act 2003, the High Hedges (Appeals) (England) Regulations 2005 and all related legislation. - 10.
 To determine applications affecting footpaths and bridleways etc. under Sections 118 and 119 of the Highways Act 1980 as amended.